Qiskit/documentation/docs/api/qiskit/qiskit.passmanager.FlowControllerLinear.md

 Add new task to pipeline.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.passmanager.flow_controllers.FlowControllerLinear.append()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 All tasks must be provided at construction time of the controller object.
 </Admonition>

 **Parameters**